-The Authority was created in September 2003, through a Joint Powers Agreement, between the County and the former Community Redevelopment Agency for the City of Los Angeles (CRA), now the CRA/LA) and is a separate legal entity, which selected the Developer as the developer for the Grand Avenue Project in September 2004 after a public process.
+The Grand Avenue Joint Powers Authority (Authority) was created in September 2003 through a Joint Powers Agreement, between the County of Los Angeles (County) and the former Community Redevelopment Agency for the City of Los Angeles (CRA), now the CRA/LA, a Designated Local Authority (successor to the Community Redevelopment Agency of the City of Los Angeles) (CRA/LA) and is a separate legal entity, which selected The Related Companies, L.P.
+(Developer) as the developer for the Grand Avenue Project in September 2004 after a public process.